rjainrjain/midterm-project-movie-chatbots/README.md

 Above, the chatbot is able to disambiguate between multiple movies that match "Rush Hour" in its movie database.

 ```
 user> I didn't like "The Notebook".
 ```
 ... the bot proceeds to gather sentiment ratings from the user for 5 movies.

 ```
 chatbot> Thanks!
 I have five movies to make a recommendation.
-I suggest you watch "In the Heart of the Sea".
+I suggest you watch "Happy Gilmore (1996)".
+Would you like to hear another recommendation?
+(Or enter :quit if you're done.)

-user> Great.
-Thanks!
+user> Yes!

-chatbot> Would you like to hear another recommendation?
+chatbot> I suggest you watch "Kicking and Screaming (1995)".
+Would you like to hear another recommendation?
 (Or enter :quit if you're done.)

 user> :quit